Banner

 Dieter Fiems, Ghent University, Belgium

-Mehdi Ghatee, Amirkabir University of Technology, Iran, Islamic Republic of
+Mehdi Ghatee, Computer Science, Amirkabir University of Technology, Iran, Islamic Republic of

-Paul Green, University of Michigan Transportation Research Institute, United States
+Paul Green, Driver Interface Group, University of Michigan Transportation Research Institute, United States

-Martin Greguric, University of Zagreb Faculty of Transport and Traffic Sciences, Croatia
+Martin Greguric, Department of Intelligent Transport Systems, University of Zagreb Faculty of Transport and Traffic Sciences, Croatia

-Sonia Heemstra de Groot, Eindhoven Technical University, Netherlands
+Sonia Heemstra de Groot, Electrical Engineering, Eindhoven Technical University, Netherlands

-Sin C. Ho, The Chinese University of Hong Kong, Hong Kong
+Sin C. Ho, Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong, Hong Kong

 Tamás Holczer, Budapest Univ. of Technology and Economics, Hungary